-This course is a study of guest services within the hospitality industry.
+This introductory course is a study of guest services within the hospitality industry.
 Emphasis is placed on development of service standards, staffing requirements, merchandising and fiscal accountability.
-Prerequisites: FM1001 or HM1001 or TT1001, and MT0001 or placement.
-(WI) Quarter Credit Hours 4.5
+Prerequisites: HM1001 or TT1001, MT1002 or higher.
+Ouarter Credit Hours 4.5 the understanding of how a professional menu is developed, the major areas of cost and sales, and the control needs within each of these areas.
+Emphasis is placed upon budgeting and computer assisted control.
+Prerequisite: MT0001 or placement.